Tugcga/GES-ImportExport/README.md

 This addon export blender scene to ges-file - general description format for 3d-scenes.
 Features:

 * Export Cycles materials to *.gem files.
 This format is based on [General Node Tree Description](https://github.com/Tugcga/GeneralNodeTreeDescription)
 * Export all geometry to *.geo files.
-These files can store only static non-animated geometry
+This format is based on [Mesh Data Serialized Format](https://github.com/Tugcga/MeshDataSerializedFormat)
 * Export lights and cameras.
 If the light has Cycles shader, then this shader export as *.gem file
 * Export render settings
 * All objects exports with preserved hierarchy